mingrammer/diagrams/README.md

 **Diagram as Code** also allows you to **tracking** the architecture diagram changes on any **version control** system.

->  NOTE: It does not control any actual cloud resources like cloudformation or terraform, but just for drawing the cloud system architecutrre diagram.
+>  NOTE: It does not control any actual cloud resources nor generate cloud formation or terraform code, but just for drawing the cloud system architecture diagrams.

 ## Getting Started